14-year-old Charlotte boy arrested for robbery, multiple shootings and leading police on 100 MPH chase: CMPD - NewsBreak

 The teenager, who CMPD referred to as a ‘dangerous juvenile suspect,’ was wanted for robbery and shooting into an occupied dwelling.
 The teen suspect had removed his electronic monitoring device, police said.

 The wanted 14-year-old was spotted on Tuesday, July 5, inside a stolen vehicle, CMPD said.
-During the pursuit, the teen suspect was switching off with another teen operating the stolen car.‘F— this,’ Charlotte high-speed chase suspect says in bond hearing
+During the pursuit, the teen suspect was switching off with another teen operating the stolen car.80-year-old man charged in fatal Grandfather Mountain collision that killed 1 and injured 4

 The 14-year-old drove in excess of 100 MPH, drove the wrong way into oncoming traffic, and failed to stop at numerous traffic lights and stop signs, police said.